jordanisaacs/dwl-flake/README.md

 Features under consideration (possibly as patches) are:

 - Protocols made trivial by wlroots
-- Implement the input-inhibitor protocol to support screen lockers
 - Implement the idle-inhibit protocol which lets applications such as mpv disable idle monitoring
 - Layer shell popups (used by Waybar)
 - Basic yes/no damage tracking to avoid needless redraws